wvala/wvala/README.md

 <img src="https://www.codewars.com/users/wva/badges/large">

-For other queries, please contact me on my linkedin.
+For other queries, please contact me on my <a href="https://www.linkedin.com/in/wva/">LinkedIn</a>.